 Instructions

-- To make the cake batter, in a bowl, place the egg, yogurt, sour cream, applesauce, oil, and mashed banana, and mix.
-Add the sifted dry ingredients (flour, baking powder, and starch) and combine them.
+- To make the cake batter, place the egg, yogurt, sour cream, applesauce, oil, and mashed banana in a bowl and mix.
+Combine the sifted dry ingredients (flour, baking powder, and starch).
 Add salt and half of the shredded coconut.

 Notes